harrysharma1/chmod-calculator/README.md

 ## How to use

-After running `pip install chmod` you can use it in Python
+After running `pip install chmod`, you can use it in Python

 ```python
 import chmod